 In April 2021, the Company further amended its secured credit agreement (the "2021 amended credit agreement").
 The borrowing capacity remained at \$800 million, subject to certain limitations as outlined in the 2021 amended credit agreement, with a \$200 million expansion option.
 The 2021 amended credit agreement is available to the Company for general corporate purposes including, among other uses, working capital financing, the issuance of letters of credit, capital expenditures and, subject to certain restrictions, the repayment of existing indebtedness and share repurchases.
 The Company pays a variable rate of interest on borrowings under the 2021 amended credit agreement and a commitment fee to the participating banks.
-The rate of interest on borrowings under the 2021 amended credit agreement ("total commitment"), and the rate of interest on borrowings is LIBOR plus 1.50% if average quarterly availability is greater than or equal to 50% of the total commitment.
+The rate of interest on borrowings under the 2021 amended credit agreement is LIBOR plus 1.75% if average quarterly availability is less than 50% of the total commitment, as defined in the 2021 amended credit agreement ("total commitment"), and the rate of interest on borrowings is LIBOR plus 1.50% if average quarterly availability is greater than or equal to 50% of the total commitment.
 The commitment fee for unused borrowings is 0.30% per annum if average borrowings are less than 35% of the total commitment and 0.25% if average borrowings are greater than or equal to 35% of the total commitment.
-As long as availability exceeds \$80 million and certain events of default have not occurred and are not continuing, there are no financial covenant requirements under the 2021 amended credit agreement matures on April 28, 2026.
+As long as availability exceeds \$80 million and certain events of default have not occurred and are not continuing, there are no financial covenant requirements under the 2021 amended credit agreement.
+The 2021 amended credit agreement matures on April 28, 2026.